BenjaminRains/mdc_analytics/scripts/validation/procedurelog/docs/data_quality_obs_procedurelog.md

 **Impact**: While financially minor, these cases indicate either fee coding errors, courtesy services being incorrectly paid, or intentional zero-fee overrides that were subsequently ignored during payment processing.

 **Recommendation**: Review the specific procedure codes involved to determine if they should have standard fees assigned, and implement validation to flag payment attempts against zero-fee procedures.

+## Adjustment Recording System Change

+**Observation**: According to stakeholder information, extensive changes were made to how adjustments were recorded later in the year 2024.
+These system modifications potentially coincide with observed anomalies in payment patterns and edge cases.

+**Impact**: This system change may:
+- Contribute to some of the observed payment anomalies, particularly overpayment patterns
+- Affect how completed procedures are financially reconciled
+- Influence the distribution of edge cases in the second half of 2024
+- Add complexity to year-over-year comparisons

+**Recommendation**:
+1. Perform a segmented analysis comparing pre-change and post-change periods to isolate the effects of the adjustment recording changes
+2. Review documentation related to the adjustment system changes to understand expected impacts
+3. Include additional validation criteria specific to the new adjustment methodology when analyzing late-2024 data
+4. Exercise caution when drawing conclusions about business patterns versus system-driven patterns in the affected periods